Beowulf: A New Verse Translation: Plot

 Heorot, the mead-hall of King Hroðgar of the Danes, is under nightly attack by the monster Grendel, killing the king's men as they sleep.

 The Prince of the Geats, Beowulf, comes to defend Heorot and defeat the monster Grendel, which he accomplishes by wounding the monster through unarmed combat.
 Soon after, Grendel's Mother comes to avenge her son, but Beowulf slays her as well, this time by using a sword found among the hoard of treasure in the Mother's cavernous abode.

 Beowulf returns to the Geats and becomes their king, ruling for 50 years up until a great dragon begins to terrorize his people.
 The now old Beowulf attempts to fight the new monster, which he accomplished but at the price of a fatal wound.
-As he lays dying, he declares Wiglaf as his heir.
+As he lies dying, he declares Wiglaf as his heir.
 The old king is buried with a monument by the sea.